Finca Suarez

 Items

-After Leopoldo's early death, his partner Angélica Civit and their son Facundo Suárez Civit planted vineyards in the 1940s.
-Facundo cultivated Malbec and Semillón, among other varieties, until the mid-1970s.
-However, drops in grape prices led Facundo to eliminate the 80 hectares of vineyards and replace them with fruit tree orchards.
-Later in life, Facundo returned to the idea of planting vineyards, adhering to his father’s wisdom: “Whoever makes good Semillón in La Consulta will make the best white wine in Argentina.”
+Following Leopoldo’s early death, his partner Angélica Civit and their son Facundo Suárez Civit planted vineyards in the 1940s, cultivating Malbec, Semillón, and other varieties until the mid-1970s.
+Economic pressures eventually led Facundo to replace the vineyards with fruit orchards, yet Leopoldo’s wisdom endured.
+Late in life, Facundo returned to viticulture, guided by his father’s belief: “Whoever makes good Semillón in La Consulta will make the best white wine in Argentina.”